I recently heard a PR vendor ask her client what their upcoming stories were.

 They’re just details.

-To Get More Ink, Think Like Someone Who Doesn’t Work for You
+To Get More Attention, Think Like Someone Who Doesn’t Work for You

 Sure, you can write press releases about those talking points.
 People do it every day.
 The PR industry always needs a new excuse to keep people talking about brands.
 But this leads to a misguided belief that every detail in a brand’s day is newsworthy.

 A story isn’t “here’s what this is” (logic / exposition); it’s “here’s why this matters” (emotion / opinion).